andrew2020wit/foreign-reader/README.md

 Some tools and dictionary was created to support json-format dictionaries.

 It has a functionality for memory-cards like Anki-card.
-You can easily create memory-cards (by one click) from dictionary-examples or from current google-translation.
+You can easily create memory-cards (by one click) from dictionary-examples.

 ## YouTube intro